sangudo/BoundedQueue/README.md

 BoundedQueue
 ============

-A simple, thread-safe @{code Bounded Queue} implementation using a circular array based on @{code java.util.ArrayList}.
+A simple, thread-safe `Bounded Queue` implementation using a circular array based on `java.util.ArrayList`.

 ### Problem Statement